Lindisfarne National Nature Reserve

-Ramsar Site

 Lindisfarne National Nature Reserve is a Ramsar site, and as a result is a wetland of international significance.

 Habitats

-Lindisfarne National Nature Reserve protects a stretch of coastline, including the dunes of Lindisfarne (Holy Island).
-Lindisfarne NNR has international recognition and covers a large and varied mosaic of internationally recognised and important coastal habitats.
-These include intertidal mudflats, rocky shore, sand dunes and salt marshes.
-The dunes of the Lindisfarne National Nature Reserve support many plants.
-Early forget-me-nots and marram grass are among those that hug the ground and need little water.
-Many species of insects, moths, and butterflies appreciate this environment, including the 'woolly bears' (tiger moth caterpillars).
-Dark green fritillary, and grayling butterflies bask in the sun during July and August in the Lindisfarne NNR.
+Lindisfarne National Nature Reserve covers a stretch of coastline, including the dunes of Lindisfarne (Holy Island) and other coastal areas, such as intertidal mudflats, rocky shore, sand dunes and salt marshes.
+The dunes support many plants.
+Early forget-me-nots and marram grass are present.
+The reserve has many species of insects, moths and butterflies, including the 'woolly bears' (tiger moth caterpillars), and dark green fritillary and grayling butterflies.
 Big brown-lipped snails can also be found.
-During early summer, the purple northern marsh orchid flourishes along with its pinker relation, the early marsh orchid.
-In July the marsh helleborines flower by the thousands and form spectacular white carpets.
-Recently a unique orchid, the Lindisfarne helleborine, has been discovered on the island.
+During early summer, the purple northern marsh orchid flourishes along with the early marsh orchid.
+In July the marsh helleborines flower and form spectacular white carpets.
+An orchid, the Lindisfarne helleborine, has been discovered on the island.
 The plants were formerly identified as dune helleborine (Epipactis dunensis), but DNA analysis carried out in 2003 revealed them to be genetically distinct, and the new species was given the scientific name Epipactis sancta.

 Birds

 Bird species for which the Lindisfarne National Nature Reserve is important include pale-bellied brent goose, wigeon, teal, pintail, merlin, dunlin, bar-tailed godwit and many others.
-The situation on the east coast also makes it a good place for observing migrating birds arriving from the east, including large numbers of redwing and fieldfare, and also scarcer Siberian birds including regular annual yellow-browed warblers.
-Rare species such as Radde's warbler, dusky warbler and red-flanked bluetail have all occurred on Lindisfarne.
-As of 2016, 330 species have been recorded on the isle of Lindisfarne and the adjacent Lindisfarne National Nature Reserve.
-The large number and variety of birds present makes the area a very popular region with bird watchers, particularly in the autumn and winter.
+It is a good place for observing migrating birds arriving from the east, including large numbers of redwing and fieldfare, and also scarcer Siberian birds including regular annual yellow-browed warblers.
+Rare species such as Radde's warbler, dusky warbler and red-flanked bluetail have all been seen on Lindisfarne.
+As of 2016, 330 species have been recorded on Lindisfarne and the adjacent Lindisfarne National Nature Reserve.
+The large number and variety of birds makes the area popular with bird watchers, particularly in the autumn and winter.

 Common throughout Lindisfarne and the Farne Islands are the common eider duck.
-Saint Cuthbert was reputed to be very fond of them (as pets, not food) during his periods on the Farnes as a hermit.
+Saint Cuthbert was reputed to be fond of them (as pets, not food) during his periods on the Farnes as a hermit.
 In 676 he promulgated a law protecting the birds, reputed to be the first bird protection legislation.
 Locally the birds are known as "Cuddy's ducks" (occasionally "Cuddy's hens") after the familiar form of "Cuthbert".